Code of Conduct & Safe Practices Addendum

 - Lack of personal hygiene, or use of perfume or fragrance, which produces an odor that constitutes a nuisance by interfering with the reasonable use of the Library by other Library patrons, or by interfering with Library staff’s ability to reasonably perform their duties.

 - Unreasonably loud noise (such as from talking, cell phone conversations, banging on the furniture, and use of laptops and other media devices at a volume level that disturbs others).

 - Not wearing shirts and shoes (or other footwear) at all times in the Library.

 - Bringing any animal into library facilities, except for service animals that are individually trained to do work or perform tasks for an individual with a disability, in compliance with ADA (Americans with Disabilities Act) regulations.
 Animals that are part of a library program may be allowed in library facilities with the consent of library staff.

 - Possession or display of weapons, illegal substances or drugs, or alcohol.

 - Smoking tobacco or any other substance (including the use of so-called “e-cigarettes,” which generally include electronic inhalers meant to simulate and substitute for tobacco smoking by utilizing a heating element to vaporize a liquid solution).

 Code of Conduct for Personal Property

-- Food is prohibited in the Library.
+- Food is prohibited in the Library, except in designated areas (Library Café).
 Covered beverages are permitted outside the technology area.

 - Any items brought into the Library are subject to inspection.